Jehangir-Wahid/customers-node-server/README.md

 ### Installation

-Clone the repository on your local and goto root directory of the project.
+Clone the repository on your local

+    git clone git@github.com:Jehangir-Wahid/customers-node-server.git

+Goto root directory of the project.

     cd customers-server